We are a creative, island community

 Lanie

-Lanie’s favourite piece of jewellery is her patterned cowbell – a design unique to Lanie – and she likes making the tiny cowries.
+Lanie’s favourite piece of jewellery is her patterned cowbell – a design unique to Lanie – and she likes created pieces that require stamping.
+Lanie is our go to maker when we need some precision stamping.

 Morag

-Morag’s favourite piece of Fay Page is her Tresco urchin ring and Morag likes making starfish.
+Morag’s favourite piece of Fay Page is her moon ring, made by Inga, and Morag likes serving in the shop side of the workshop.